Men's Basketball League

 eligible players.
 All players must meet the minimum requirements set forth by the league.
 Any team that is in violation of this rule will receive a forfeit for every game the player is on the roster, whether he/she played or not.
 If a player is found to be ineligible, the team will then be removed from the league and will not be allowed to participate in the Lone Star Sport Club Conference for at least one season.
 The coach may be banned from the league permanently depending on the outcome of the investigation.

 All roster changes must be made 3 days in advance of each contest.
 Players will not be added to the roster on the day of the game.
 It is the responsibility of both teams to check the roster each game and make sure that players have ID’s and are on the official roster.
 These rosters will be sent out each Thursday prior to the game.
 Make sure you print an updated roster prior to each game.
-The last day for roster changes will be Wednesday, October 3, 2012 by 12:00pm.
+The last day for roster changes will be Monday, October 5, 2015

 Each team has been given several opportunities to make changes to the schedule.
 Once the schedule is finalized, it must be followed throughout the season.
 On the chance that a decision has been made to change it (not likely), schedule changes will only be allowed by permission of the commissioner, the other teamand7 days in advance.